 It is an exaggeration to say that the SNA is fully based on prices that reflect exchange values.
-Over a quarter of the National Accounts of all countries are made up of government expenditures that are not valued on that basis but on the cost of provision of goods and services, which have a substantial public good character55.
+Over a quarter of the National Accounts of all countries are made up of government expenditures that are not valued on that basis but on the cost of provision of goods and services, which have a substantial public good character.
 The use of cost data, however, does not mean that levels of provision are unrelated to values; the link comes about through the political process that determines the level of provision.
-Thus a given level of spending on health, education, transport etc. reflects societies' collective willingness to pay for these services through taxes and user charges.
+Thus a given level of spending on health, education, transport etc. reflects societies' revealed preferences, just like market prices.
 If provision were to be Pareto optimal the total cost divided by the quantity provided would be equal to the sum of the marginal willingness to pay of each individual (vertical summation), which is also equal to the exchange value.
-In practice, however, public provision is nowhere near that, and studies of collective decision-making indicate the likelihood of such outcomes is remote.